Programs, Packets, and List Segmentation

 • Volunteer

-Once packets are generated it will be helpful for field managers to see the location of the packets on map.
+Once packets are generated the visualizer will be helpful for field managers to see the location of the packets on map.
 A campaign may want to focus canvassing on a particular neighborhood or assign adjacent packets to a specific volunteer.
-In general being able to visualize the location of packets will give our users additional data to help them organize their outreach efforts.
+Being able to visualize the location of packets will give our users additional data to help them organize their outreach efforts.

-• Each packet is represented by a marker placed at or near the center of the packet
+Each canvassing packet is represented by a marker placed at or near the center of the packet, which is located within the Canvass Setup portion of the Program.

-• The number within each packet marker represents the number of doors left to contact
+• The number within each packet marker represents the number of doors to contact

 • Popover will display the name of the packet and the number of doors left in that packet